dfsnow/sno.ws/content/writing/2023-11-25-exporting-jellyfin-stats-to-grafana.md

     - name: jellyfin
       type: object
       help: User playback metrics from Jellyfin
-      # The JSON parsing here is basically identical to the jq
-      # call above, it just uses JSONPath syntax instead
       path: '{ .results[*] }'
+      # Optionally use the SQL-generated timestamp instead of
+      # the Prometheus "query collected at" timestamp
       epochTimestamp: '{ [0] }'
+      # The JSON parsing here is basically identical to the jq
+      # call above, just using JSONPath syntax instead
       labels:
         user_name: '{ [1] }'
         item_type: '{ [2] }'